HomeDiscoverContact

 9.1 Annual Transparency Report (Article 15 DSA)

-Nythy commits to publishing an annual public transparency report (/legal/transparency-report) from the first full calendar year post-launch.
-This report is not yet published.
+Nythy commits to publishing an annual public transparency report from the first full calendar year post-launch.
+This report is not yet published and will be made available on this page as soon as its first edition is released.

 Number of orders received from Member State authorities and the European Commission, broken down by category and Member State